 7. Zuleika Dobson or an Oxford Love Story, by Max Beerbohm

-Written in 1911, this seemingly romantic story is not at all a love story, but in fact a dark satire examining life at the University of Oxford.
-The story follows femme fatale, Zuleika, the niece of the Warden at Judas College, who turns the male students’ world upside down as each of them fall in love with her as soon as she’s in their presence.
+Written in 1911, this seemingly romantic story is not at all a love story, but in fact a dark satire examining Edwardian life at the University of Oxford.
+The story follows femme fatale, Zuleika, the niece of the Warden at Judas College, who turns the male students’ world upside down when she arrives in the city.

 For fans of dystopian novels, The Bone Season is a great choice.
 Set in a sinister alternative future, the story follows heroine Paige Mahoney – a young girl with dream-walking abilities, whose capabilities are sadly forbidden in the world that she lives in.

-Inevitably, she is soon captured by authorities, where she is taken to Oxford, a city which has been forbidden and abandoned for 200 years.
+Inevitably, she is soon captured by authorities, where she is taken to Oxford – a city which has been forbidden and abandoned for 200 years.
 Despite being a rather bleak and miserable place to be, Oxford’s distinct landmarks have remained beautifully preserved and untouched, much like the city of dreaming spires as we know it today.

-The plot unravels and drama unfolds as we find out that Paige’s ‘keeper’ is the Warden – one of the ‘Rephaim’ who are secretly running the country.
+The plot unravels and drama soon unfolds as we find out that Paige’s ‘keeper’ is the Warden – one of the ‘Rephaim’ who are secretly running the country.
 In order to survive, she must allow herself to be nurtured in the prison where she is supposed to die.

 If To Say Nothing of the Dog isn’t satisfying your mystery novel needs, then Dorothy L. Sayer’s 1935 novel sure will!

 The book follows detective Lord Peter Wimsey and crime writer, Harriet Vane as they try to reach the bottom of a series of increasingly malicious pranks at the fictional Shrewsbury College – Harriet’s alma mater.
-Keeping you on the edge of your seat throughout, there are a series of twists and turns that make it hard to put this one down.
+Like many of the other names on this list, Gaudy Night is another example of a novel about Oxford University, using its iconicism as inspiration for their fantasy worlds.

-Aside from the intricate plot, Gaudy Night was also hailed at the time as being the first feminist mystery novel, touching on themes such as a woman’s right to education and the relationship between love and independence.
+Gaudy Night has been celebrated as the first feminist mystery novel, touching on themes such as a woman’s right to education and the relationship between love and independence.
 Something which would have been deeply unrooting at the time of writing about the University of Oxford.